benmvp/dom-info/README.md

 ## Project philosophy

 We take the stability of this utility package **very** seriously. `dom-info` follows the [SemVer](http://semver.org/) standard for versioning.
-All updates must also keep the library lightweight.
+All updates must also keep the library lightweight by providing each piece of functionality in a separate module.

 ## Contributing